 Going on vacation is lots of fun.
-But let’s face it, planning a trip can be a lot of work, and when you’re trying to tackle all the laundry and manage your kids’ schedules it can easily fall to the bottom of the list or become a resented task that you begrudgingly tackle.
-But planning a family vacation can actually be lots of fun and can help build your excitement about an upcoming trip so I’d love to help make it a bit easier for you.
-Today I’m going to show you how to plan a vacation in just one hour.
+But let’s face it, planning a trip can be a lot of work, and when you’re trying to tackle all the laundry and manage your kids’ schedules it can easily fall to the bottom of the list or become a task that you begrudgingly tackle.

-You do have to know a few things ahead of time so spend a few minutes talking with your family before you start the planning process to make sure you have the following nailed down.
+It’s totally possible and easier than you think.
+Of course, you do have to know a few things ahead of time so you’ve spend a few minutes talking with your family before you start the planning process so you have the following nailed down.

 Before you Start You Need to Know….